EOSDIS High Customer Satisfaction Continues

 ACSI survey respondents are asked to evaluate their experience with the specific DAAC or DAACs from which they receive data and products.
 For links to the individual DAACs cited below, please see the Earthdata DAACs page.

-NASA's Land Processes DAAC (LP DAAC) continues to be the most frequent DAAC evaluated (38%).
+The Land Processes DAAC (LP DAAC) continues to be the most frequent DAAC evaluated (38%).
 Since LP DAAC is the home for NASA Earth observing data related to land-oriented disciplines (including land cover, topography, and vegetation indices), the high frequency of LP DAAC evaluation is in line with the high level of use of EOSDIS data in land-oriented disciplines.
 The 2017 LP DAAC evaluation frequency, though, is 2% lower than in 2016.
-NASA's Alaska Satellite Facility DAAC (ASF DAAC) and Goddard Earth Sciences Data and Information Services Center (GES DISC) were the only two DAACs that saw increases in their frequency of evaluation in 2017 when compared with 2016 (ASF DAAC: +3%; GES DISC: +2%).
+The Alaska Satellite Facility DAAC (ASF DAAC) and Goddard Earth Sciences Data and Information Services Center (GES DISC) were the only two DAACs that saw increases in their frequency of evaluation in 2017 when compared with 2016 (ASF DAAC: +3%; GES DISC: +2%).

-Summaries of all EOSDIS ACSI reports are available on the ACSI Reports page on the Earthdata website, and full reports are available upon request to the EOSDIS.
+Summaries of all EOSDIS ACSI reports are available on the ACSI Reports page on the Earthdata website, and full reports are available upon request to EOSDIS.
 Thanks to your participation, the data and comments from the 2017 EOSDIS ACSI survey are being incorporated into service and product enhancements you will see throughout 2018, including potential new services such as cloud-based services.
 Planning is already underway for the 2018 survey, and you can expect to receive your survey invitation this fall.